Five Ks: Kesh

-The kesh, also known as kesa, or uncut, long hair, is considered by Sikhs to be an indispensable part of the human body.
+The kesh, also known as "kesa", or uncut, long hair, is considered by Sikhs to be an indispensable part of the human body.
 It also emulates the appearance of Guru Gobind Singh and is one of the primary signs by which a Sikh can be clearly and quickly identified.
 A Sikh never cuts or trims any hair as a symbol of respect for the perfection of God's creation.
 The uncut long hair and the beard, in the case of men, form the main kakār for Sikhs.

 The turban is a spiritual crown, which is a constant reminder to the Sikh that they are sitting on the throne of consciousness and are committed to living according to Sikh principles.
 Guru Gobind Singh told his Sikhs:

 "Khalsa mero roop hai khaas.
 Khalsa mai ho karo nivaas...
 The Khalsa is my image.
 Within the Khalsa I reside."
-Wearing a turban declares sovereignty, dedication, self-respect, courage and piety.

 A noted figure in Sikh history is Bhai Taru Singh, who was martyred when he refused to get his kesh cut.